 Oeschinensee is a beautiful lake, and it sure is a must-see if you are in Kandersteg.
 As mentioned above, you take the cable car to reach it (or you can hike).
-However, I will be writing about this incredible place soon.
+More info here.

 Blausee is another beautiful lake that I’ve written about it here.
 To reach it, by car it takes about 12 minutes, or walking it takes about one and a half hours.

 Gasterntal is a slightly hidden and tranquil valley as it has little tourism.
 The valley is on the south of Kandersteg, and I really wish I had visited there, but unfortunately, I had no time.

 To reach the valley, you pass a road, the Chluse Gorge, which is so narrow that cars need a limited permit and are given a 20-minute window every hour to pass through it.
 You pay a CHF 12 fee to cross this street and reach the valley.

 Gemmi Pass is one of the most famous mountain routes, passing through the Bernese Alps, connecting Leukerbad in the canton of Valais to Sunnbüel in the canton of Bern (with cable cars operating at either end).
 The distance is about 13 km, with a walking duration of 5 hours or so.
 For more information, I really enjoyed this post here: https://swissfamilyfun.com/gemmipass-suennbuel/